Muragala

-More recently archeologists consider that muragala merely served as a decorative feature, rather than a structural purpose.
+More recently archaeologists consider that muragala merely served as a decorative feature, rather than a structural purpose.

-The earliest muragala date back to the early period of the Anuradhapura Kingdom (approximately 1st century A.D).
+The earliest muragala dates back to the early period of the Anuradhapura Kingdom (approximately 1st century A.D).
 Over time, the architects switched to the use of stone, as it was a more enduring material.
-The next stage in the evolution of the guard stones was the inclusion of carvings, however it has been difficult for archeologists to determine exactly when these changes began to take place.
-During the middle period (2nd century A.D. – 6th century A.D.) and the latter period (7th century A.D. – 11th century A.D.) of the Anuradhapura Kingdom, stone workers began to carve the image of a dwarves (Śańkha and Padma) on the muragala.
+The next stage in the evolution of the guardstones was the inclusion of carvings, however it has been difficult for archaeologists to determine exactly when these changes began to take place.
+During the middle period (2nd century AD – 6th century AD) and the latter period (7th century AD – 11th century AD) of the Anuradhapura Kingdom, stone workers began to carve the image of dwarves (Śańkha and Padma) on the muragala.
 It was during latter stages of the Anuradhapura Kingdom, that muragala with the images of Nāgarājas were carved.
 This however was not strictly a consecutive evolution but a succession of overlapping developments, with the most evolved pūrṇaghaṭa motifs not necessarily pre-dating the earliest Nāgarājas carvings.